-In the past year, the emergence of “forks” and “airdrops” have created a new vehicle for delivering perceived and real value to holders of existing digital currencies.
-The rapid deployment of new forks and airdrops have raised questions about how BitGo customers can expect to receive or not receive this value for themselves or for their customers.
+In the past year, the emergence of “forks” and “airdrops” has created a new vehicle for delivering perceived and real value to holders of existing digital currencies.
+The rapid deployment of new forks and airdrops has raised questions about how BitGo customers can expect to receive or not receive this value for themselves or for their customers.
 Each fork or airdrop faces unique technical, safety, liquidity, and timing challenges.
 This document describes the problem and clarifies BitGo’s policy on how to handle forks for its customers.

 BitGo’s primary goal is always security and safety.
 BitGo will never introduce support for any fork where BitGo, at its sole discretion, believes it may be unsafe to do so.
 As forks have emerged in the past year, many have been launched quickly, with rapidly changing technical implementations continuing right up to the launch of the new fork.

 BitGo also intends to preserve value for customers.
 When forks occur with significant value, BitGo will work with customers to attempt to deliver that new value to customers.
 This may or may not mean that BitGo can support the coin as a fully featured wallet with all the security principles that BitGo generally tries to maintain.
 It may mean that BitGo provides customers with tools such that they can access the coin and convert it to other forms of value.